kasslent/clc-digital-skills/_lessons/module-3.1.md

 >1.
 Using paper and pen/pencil, roughly sketch a 12 column grid on the paper.
 Use this as a base for the layout for a website.
 Be sure to refer to the content for your website that you've been working on in the last 2 weeks.
 You will now explore how you want to layout this content on the page.
 1. Next, you can choose to create a more polished design in Pixlr using your knowledge of layers to bring your design to life.
 >Block out areas of the page for your content.
 Experiment with multiple layouts to see which works best.
 Remember the tips of size, alignment and spacing when arranging your content.
->Pro Tip: If you plan to bring your design to life in Pixlr, download this <a href="exercises/module3/grid.png" download>grid image to layer over your design</a>.
+>Pro Tip: If you plan to bring your design to life in Pixlr, <a href="exercises/module3/grid.png" download>download this grid image</a> to layer over your design.

 **The CSS techniques for creating page layout styles will be covered in Module 4.**